 Google Search Engineer Paul Haahr gave a presentation at SMX in March titled How Google Works, and he shared some interesting information about how Google processed queries.
 He told us, for instance, that Google would often look to see if a query was associated with an entity, or as he puts it in the presentation, “Does the Query name any known entities?”

 A Google patent Granted May 31, 2016, also focuses upon entities that appear in response to queries in search results and may hint at one way that Google may use entity information.

 As an example, the patent tells us that a searcher may perform a search for the word “Penguins” which could include search results associated with the hockey team the Pittsburgh Penguins and the Book publishing group Penguin Group, as well as the bird penguins

 A searcher might chose a search result after that [penguins] search of the birds, rather than the Hockey team or the Publishing Group.
 Google may decide to cluster the search results and omit any results involving the hockey team or the Publishers, in case the searcher returned to those search results to look at them some more.

 This selection of one entity type would lead to an omission of the other entity types associated with that query.

-This patent reminded me of a patent I wrote about last year, that talked about using a search selection to understand a classification of a query.
-I wrote about that one in the post Using Query User Data to Classify Queries, in which I mentioned that someone might search for [lincoln] and results for the 16th President of the United States, the town of that name in North Dakota, or the brand of automobile by that name are all relevant to that query term, but the selection of one over the others might cause future searches for that searcher to favor the classification for the query that the searcher selected in that original search.
+This patent reminded me of a patent I wrote about last year, that talked about using a search selection to understand the classification of a query.
+I wrote about that one in the post Using Query User Data to Classify Queries, in which I mentioned that someone might search for [lincoln] and results for the 16th President of the United States, the town of that name in North Dakota, or the brand of an automobile by that name are all relevant to that query term, but the selection of one over the others might cause future searches for that searcher to favor the classification for the query that the searcher selected in that original search.

 Clustering and Removing Entities from Search Results